occlum/occlum/README.md

 ### Prerequisite

+Occlum depends on [Baidu Rust SGX SDK](https://github.com/baidu/rust-sgx-sdk/) and [Intel SGX SDK](https://github.com/intel/linux-sgx/).

+Rust SGX SDK is included as a Git submodule of this project, which can be automatically downloaded by using project's Makefile.
+Currently, we're using version 1.0.4 of Rust SGX SDK, which in turn depends on Rust nightly-2018-10-01.
+So, make sure you have Rust installed and use this version as the default.

-Occlum depends on [Rust SGX SDK](https://github.com/baidu/rust-sgx-sdk/) and [Intel SGX SDK](https://github.com/intel/linux-sgx/).
-So, make sure Rust SGX SDK and Intel SGX SDK can be built properly on your machine.
-We have tested with Rust SGX SDK 1.1, Rust nightly-2018-08-25 and Intel SGX SDK 2.2 on Ubuntu 16.04.
+Intel SGX SDK has to be installed separately.
+We have tested with Intel SGX SDK v2.3.1.
+Note that it must be modified slightly to work with Rust SGX SDK.
+The patch can be found [here](https://github.com/baidu/rust-sgx-sdk/blob/af441e3c9143a8c1d04dbbc544142adc8e35f73e/dockerfile/patch).

 ### Compile